 Designated Q-REMIC Interests Account.
 The Indenture will require that the Custodian cause to be established, on or before the Closing Date, the "Designated Q-REMIC Interests Account" in the name of the Issuer and subject to the lien of the Indenture Trustee on behalf of the Secured Parties under the Indenture.
-On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account in accordance with the Indenture and the Securities Account Control Agreement.
+On the Closing Date, the Custodian will credit the Designated Q-REMIC Interests and the Legacy X-IO Interest to the Designated Q-REMIC Interests Account Control Agreement.

 The Custodian may resign or may be removed by the Issuer, with such resignation or removal effective on sixty (60) days prior notice.
-The Custodian may not assign its interest or obligation in or under the Indenture to any Person without the prior written consent of the Indenture Trustee and Fannie Mae, except that any corporation or banking association succeeding to all or substantially all of the corporate trust business of the Custodian will be the successor to the Custodian under the Indenture; provided that such corporation or banking association will be otherwise qualified and eligible under the Indenture.
+The Custodian may not assign its interest or obligation in or under the Indenture to any person without the prior written consent of the Indenture Trustee and Fannie Mae, except that any corporation or banking association succeeding to all or substantially all of the corporate trust business of the Custodian will be the successor to the Custodian under the Indenture; provided that such corporation or banking association will be otherwise qualified and eligible under the Indenture.